 Power BI Security

-For a detailed explanation of Power BI security, read the Power BI Security whitepaper.
+For detailed information about Power BI security, see the Power BI Security white paper.

 Power BI Architecture

-The WFE cluster manages the initial connection and authentication process for Power BI, using AAD to authenticate clients and provide tokens for subsequent client connections to the Power BI service.
-Power BI also uses the Azure Traffic Manager (ATM) to direct user traffic to the nearest datacenter, determined by the DNS record of the client attempting to connect, for the authentication process and to download static content and files.
+The WFE cluster uses Azure AD to authenticate clients, and provide tokens for subsequent client connections to the Power BI service.
+Power BI uses the Azure Traffic Manager (Traffic Manager) to direct user traffic to the nearest datacenter.
+Traffic Manager directs requests using the DNS record of the client attempting to connect, authenticate, and to download static content and files.
 Power BI uses the Azure Content Delivery Network (CDN) to efficiently distribute the necessary static content and files to users based on geographical locale.

-The Back-End cluster is how authenticated clients interact with the Power BI service.
+The Back-End cluster determines how authenticated clients interact with the Power BI service.
 The Back-End cluster manages visualizations, user dashboards, datasets, reports, data storage, data connections, data refresh, and other aspects of interacting with the Power BI service.
 The Gateway Role acts as a gateway between user requests and the Power BI service.
-Users do not interact directly with any roles other than the Gateway Role.
-Azure API Management will eventually handle the Gateway Role.
+Users don't interact directly with any roles other than the Gateway Role.
+Azure API Management eventually handles the Gateway Role.

-It is imperative to note that only Azure API Management (APIM) and Gateway (GW) roles are accessible through the public Internet.
-They provide authentication, authorization, DDoS protection, Throttling, Load Balancing, Routing, and other capabilities.
+Only Azure API Management and Gateway roles are accessible through the public Internet.
+They provide authentication, authorization, DDoS protection, throttling, load balancing, routing, and other capabilities.

 Data Storage Security

-The dotted line in the Back-End cluster image, above, clarifies the boundary between the only two components that are accessible by users (left of the dotted line), and roles that are only accessible by the system are shown on the right.
-When an authenticated user connects to the Power BI Service, the connection and any request by the client is accepted and managed by the Gateway Role which then interacts on the user’s behalf with the rest of the Power BI Service.
-For example, when a client attempts to view a dashboard, the Gateway Role accepts that request then separately sends a request to the Presentation Role to retrieve the data needed by the browser to display the dashboard.
+The dotted line shown in the Back-End cluster diagram, clarifies the boundary between the two components that are accessible by users shown on the left of the dotted line.
+Roles that are only accessible by the system are shown on the right.
+When an authenticated user connects to the Power BI Service, the connection and any request by the client is accepted and managed by the Gateway Role which then interacts on the user's behalf with the rest of the Power BI Service.
+For example, when a client attempts to view a dashboard, the Gateway Role accepts that request, and then separately sends a request to the Presentation Role to retrieve the data needed by the browser to display the dashboard.
 Eventually, connections and client requests are handled by Azure API Management.

-Power BI uses Azure Active Directory (AAD) to authenticate users who sign in to the Power BI service, and in turn, uses the Power BI login credentials whenever a user attempts to access resources that require authentication.
-Users sign in to the Power BI service using the email address used to establish their Power BI account; Power BI uses that login email as the effective username, which is passed to resources whenever a user attempts to connect to data.
-The effective username is then mapped to a User Principal Name (UPN) and resolved to the associated Windows domain account, against which authentication is applied.
+Power BI uses Azure Active Directory to authenticate users who sign in to the Power BI service.
+Sign in credentials are required whenever a user attempts to access secure resources.
+Users sign in to the Power BI service using the email address with which they established their Power BI account.
+Power BI uses the same credentials as the effective username and passes it to resources whenever a user attempts to connect to data.
+The effective username is then mapped to a User Principal Name and resolves to the associated Windows domain account against which authentication is applied.

-Platform security for Power BI also includes multi-tenant environment security, networking security, and the ability to add additional AAD-based security measures.
+Platform security for Power BI also includes multi-tenant environment security, networking security, and the ability to add other Azure AD-based security measures.

 Data and Service Security

-An exception is connections to SQL Server Analysis Services using the On-premises data gateway; dashboards are cached in Power BI, but access to underlying reports or datasets initiates authentication for the user attempting to access the report (or dataset), and access will only be granted if the user has sufficient credentials to access the data.
-For more information, see On-premises data gateway deep dive.
+An exception is connecting to SQL Server Analysis Services using the On-premises data gateway.
+Dashboards are cached in Power BI, but access to underlying reports or datasets initiates authentication for each user that attempts to access the report or dataset.
+Access will only be granted if the user has sufficient credentials to access the data.
+For more information, see On-premises data gateway in-depth.

 Enforcing TLS version usage

-Network and IT administrators can enforce the requirement to use current TLS (Transport Layer Security) for any secured communication on their network.
-Windows provides support for TLS versions over the Microsoft Schannel Provider, as described in the TLS Schannel SSP article.
+Network and IT administrators can enforce the requirement for using current Transport Layer Security (TLS) for any secured communication on their network.
+Windows provides support for TLS versions over the Microsoft Schannel Provider, for more information, see Protocols in the TLS/SSL (Schannel SSP).

-Power BI Desktop respects the registry key settings described in those articles, and only created connections using the version of TLS allowed based on those registry settings, when present.
+Power BI Desktop respects the registry key settings described in those articles, and only creates connections using the version of TLS allowed based on those registry settings, when present.

-For more information about setting these registry keys, see the TLS Registry Settings article.
+For more information about setting these registry keys, see Transport Layer Security (TLS) registry settings.